TheMiles/dotfiles/README.md

 * check whether file already exists
 * make backup of the file to `~/.dotfile_backup`.
 * create symlink from repo directory to home directory

+### tmux integration

+I don't use a tmux configuratuin file on its own.
+At the moment I'm using the [tmux configuration from Gregory Pakosz][https://github.com/gpakosz/.tmux].
+Just the `~/.tmux.conf.local` is maintained in this repo.